Lowering the cost of solar thermal power

 Moving towards our goal

-ASTRI is moving closer to its goal of lowering the cost of solar thermal power.
-To ensure rigour and consistency in ASTRI's outputs our team are developing a set of relevant standardised measurements and models for Australian conditions enalbing accurate and informed commercialisation decisions to be made.
+ASTRI is moving closer to its goal of lowering the cost of solar thermal power, by developing a set of relevant standardised measurements and models for Australian conditions to enable accurate and informed commercialisation decisions.

-ASTRI features research nodes that are helping it to reach this goal and research programs supported by world-leading economic modelling, knowledge sharing and an education program.
-ASTRI is supported by the Australian Government, through the Australian Renewable Energy Agency.
+Research nodes and research programs are supported by world-leading economic modelling, knowledge sharing and an education program.